-I traveled from my home in Pennsylvania to the mountains of North Carolina in an effort to find more affordable housing, and the only time I had the 1911 and LAG Tactical holster off my body was when I drove through communist Maryland.
+I traveled from my old home in Pennsylvania to the mountains of North Carolina in an effort to find a new place to live.
+The only time I had the 1911 and LAG Tactical holster off my body was when I drove through communist Maryland.

 Let me rephrase that for you in a different way, I took a 12 hour trip (I have 3 little kids who need the bathroom every 47 seconds so an 8 hour trip turns into 12) and I was no more uncomfortable than I would have been with my snubby revolver in my pocket, which is my usual travel gun.

-As a side note, the reason why I didn’t bring my snub with me on this trip is because I had to review this holster, and thought a 12 hour trip with the gun placed at 4 o’clock would be a good demonstration of its comfort.
-I chose the 1911 instead of the XD9 because of its lesser capacity, overall, than the XD.
+As a side note, the reason why I didn’t bring my snub with me on this trip is because I had to review this holster, and thought a 12 hour trip with the gun placed at 4 o’clock would be a good demonstration of its comfort, or lack thereof.

 I know it sounds counter intuitive, but after speaking to a lawyer about driving through MD and realizing that I need as many things on my side as possible in case I get stopped, I opted for this pistol.

 Maryland sucks for gun owners.